ram2386/RagAIAssignment/README.md

-# Innvonix HR Policy RAG CLI
+# HR Policy RAG CLI

 A fully local Python CLI that answers questions from `data/HRPolicy.pdf` using LangChain, FAISS, Ollama embeddings, and an Ollama local LLM.
 It does not use OpenAI, Gemini, Anthropic, Pinecone, or any paid cloud API.